2022 NFL Week 3 Odds

 Bears: Chicago won a close-fought match against the Bengals on Sunday for their first win of the season.
 The offense was mediocre, with Justin Fields (60 yds, 0 TDs, 1 INT) not setting the stadium alight, after Andy Dalton (56 yds, 1TD, 0 INT) exited the game with an injury in the first half.

 Darrell Moore was the only receiver who contributed, with 66 yards.
-However, the Bears’ defense greatly improved from a dismal Week 1 performance.
+However, the Bears’ defense greatly improved after a dismal Week 1 performance.

 They put up outrageous stats, with the top performance coming from Roquan Smith with 1 sack and an interception that he returned for a TD.
 If the Defense plays like this for the rest of the season then they can merit an outside bet for a return to the playoffs.